bouboune22/FpfClient/README.md

-# SBClient
+# SBModd

-How to install Skyblock client
+How to install Skyblock mod

-1: Click in the SB client and then Download it
+1: Click in the SB mod and then Download it

 2. After downloading it, double click and follow the instructions that will open afterwards.